Twigest

 Which apps offer Twitter trend tracking?+

-Tools with some form of Twitter trend monitoring include Twigest (AI digest with spike detection), Brandwatch (enterprise), Mention (per-event alerts), and Sprout Social (analytics dashboards).
+The Twitter trend monitoring space includes AI digest tools with volume-trend detection (Twigest), enterprise listening platforms, per-event mention alert services, and analytics dashboards from larger social suites.
 Twigest is the only option starting at $0/month with AI-written summaries rather than raw dashboards or per-event emails.

 Can I track Twitter trends without paying?+

-Twigest's Free plan tracks 3 keywords with a weekly digest that includes trend direction indicators.
-The spike alert (real-time, within 1 hour) is available on Pro and above ($9/month).
+Twigest's Free plan tracks 1 keyword with a weekly digest that includes trend direction indicators.
+Volume-surge flagging with a rolling 7-day baseline is available on Pro and above ($19/month).
 X's native Trending Topics is free but only shows globally or regionally trending terms, not custom keywords you define.

 Related Resources